lindig/xen-api/doc/content/design/multi-version-driver.md

 ### Version Order

-We have not decided yet how version strings should be parsed to define an order over versions.
+We have not decided yet how version strings should be parsed to define a total order over versions.
 This aspect should be isolated in a function.
+We probably should force partners to use a specified format to avoid ambiguity.
+For example, `1.10.2` is in lexical order smaller than `1.1.2` but not if we break the string into numbers separated by dots.
+This becomes more complicated once arbitrary characters are permitted in version strings.